Friedrich Wegener: Medical contributions

-In 1936, Friedrich Wegener described the disease that once bore his name, Wegener disease, as systemic disorder characterized by aseptic vasculitis granulomatous inflammation and vasculitis which affects the upper and lower respiratory tracts and the kidneys.
-Granulomatosis with Polyangiitis is a relatively rare disorder, occurring in 1/25,000 persons.
+In 1936, Friedrich Wegener described the disease that once bore his name, Wegener disease, as a systemic disorder characterized by aseptic vasculitis, granulomatous inflammation, and vasculitis that affects the upper and lower respiratory tracts and the kidneys.
+Granulomatosis with polyangiitis is a relatively rare disorder, occurring in 1/25,000 persons.
 After revelations about his Nazi Party past became common knowledge, the disease has been referred to as Granulomatosis with Polyangiitis (GPA).

 The American College of Chest Physicians (ACCP) awarded Wegener a “master clinician” prize in 1989.
 After his Nazi past was discovered in 2000, the ACCP rescinded the prize and campaigned to rename Wegener's granulomatosis to ANCA-associated granulomatous vasculitis.
 More recently, several professional societies, including the American College of Rheumatology, the European League Against Rheumatism, and the American Society of Nephrology, proposed the name 'granulomatosis with polyangiitis' in a 2011 editorial.
 The new name for the condition is now widely adopted in the scientific literature and by institutions and charities.